To be a great fleet manager, you need to understand how costs break down

 |Entry Level||Around $100||From $17.95/month||N/A|

 |Advanced||N/A||From $30-$65/month||Around $100+|

-Fleet tracking systems vary a lot in terms of complexity, and therefore in price.
-Basic car tracking devices are understandably significantly cheaper than systems with more advanced features to offer.
+Fleet tracking systems vary a lot in terms of complexity and price.
+Basic car tracking devices are understandably cheaper than systems with more advanced features.

 The typical costs of entry-level, mid-range and advanced tracking systems are as follows:

 Entry Level Solutions

 You can purchase a basic vehicle tracking device for a one-off fee of around $100.
 Devices in this tier focus on a few features like trip logging and starts and stops reporting.
 They also tend to be passive, which means they record data but don’t beam it back to your fleet HQ in real-time.
 This isn’t necessarily a problem - you might not have the time or resources to monitor your fleet in real time anyway.
 If you’re only interested in the data for weekly reports, entry level passive trackers could be a good place to start.

 It’s often more cost-effective to purchase a basic tracking device than to lease one.
 Garmin and TomTom both offer great, low cost options.

 You can purchase a mid-level tracking device for between $300 and $600.
 However, most suppliers prefer to lease their active trackers.
 The upside to leasing is that suppliers often include software updates and maintenance within their rental fees, which start at around $20 per month.
 Tack on roughly $100 for installation, and you’re all set.